marinamen/CS2023/unit 1/overview.md

 1. The electronic ledger is a text-based software (Runs in the Terminal).
 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
-4. The electronic ledger will connect to a realtime library that will update the value of Solana every time the program is initiated
+4. The electronic ledger will connect to a realtime library that will update the value of Solana every time the program is initiated.
-5. The electronic ledger will include a description of the cryptocurrency's value that entails a description of the market so that even if the client has little to no knowledge, decisions such as buying and selling will be more informed
+5. The electronic ledger will
 6. The electronic ledger will have a personalised design according to the client preferences.

 ✩࿐  ⊹˚. ♡